 Back when network censorship of TV programs was a real thing, writers and actors would try to get questionable material past the censors.
-Perhaps it was to make a point, perhaps only for giggles just to see what they could get away with.
+Perhaps it was to make a point, or perhaps just for giggles to see what they could get away with.
 They certainly got away with something on that beloved kids cartoon.
 Surely neither kids nor adults caught the joke.

-You see, a bar sinister is an imaginary symbol from family crests of medieval times.
-Apparently Sir Walter Raliegh came up with the term.
-It supposedly denoted that the person who had it on his crest was an illegitimate child.
-The developers of Underdog, then, managed to get past the watchful dragons a character called Simon the...well, you know.
+You see, a bar sinister is a slashed line symbol on family crests of medieval times (this one, /, I think).
+Sir Walter Raliegh supposedly came up with it.
+The inclusion on a coat of arms allegedly signals that the person who had it on his crest was an illegitimate child.
+The developers of Underdog, then, managed to get past watchful dragons a character named more or less literally Simon the...well, you know.

 It was rather clever, I must admit.
 The censors would definitely not have allowed it had they caught it.